Omar-Salem/zombies/README.md

 grid.
 It is given an initial x-y coordinate and a list of movements, up, down, left and right.
 E.g.
 (​ U ​ , ​ D ​ , ​ L ​ , ​ R ​ ).

-* json input file will always have valid simulation data. i.e: no malformed directions, only (​ U ​ , ​ D ​ , ​ L ​ , ​ R ​ ), zombie positions and creatures' positions are within bounds of the grid, etc.
-* no test for main class as it would require injection of dependencies, which I deemed an overkill for this task.

 ### Requirements ###

 * Java 8